Welcome

 What if my expected due date changes during my pregnancy?

-Only 5% of babies are born on their due date!
-Your first ultrasound gives the best indication of your due date.
+Your first ultrasound gives the best indication of your due date, however only 5% of babies are born on their due date.
 If your date changes, you can re-enter your expected due date in the calculator as many times as you like.
 This may change your healthy pregnancy weight gain range.

 What if I don't know how much I weighed before being pregnant?

 It doesn't have to be exact.
-Try and estimate your pre-pregnancy weight as best you can or ask your GP or health professional what they think it was.
-If you are below 14 weeks you should only have put on 2 kg, so this is a good place to start.
+Try and estimate your pre-pregnancy weight as best you can or ask your GP, midwife, obstetrician, or health professional what they think it was.
+In the first trimester (first three months), most people will gain between 0.5 and 2 kg (or 2 to 4 kg if they are having twins),,so this is a good place to start.

 How do I measure my weight?